mgoellnitz/dinistiq/README.md

 Dinistiq scans a given portion of the classpath for classes annotated with JSR330 Annotations.
 It does not introduce any custom annotations.

-The missing bits can be configured by a set of property files, describing
+The missing bits can be configured by a set of properties files, describing

-- additional components that should be instancianted
+- additional components that should be instanciated
-- additional values that should be injected into the instancianted components but cannot be derived from the autoscanned parts
+- additional values that should be injected into the instanciated components but cannot be derived from the autoscanned parts

 Convention over Configuration
 -----------------------------